hsorby/pH-PyApp/README.md

 * Units for plot axes
 * Show other variables on plot, especially parameters that are under user control
 * Consider using a separate thread for solve.
+* Internationalisation, rather than hard-coded message and lable strings.